Public or Private Lenders for Abroad Education Loan?

 Due to our association with public banks, we take you closer to your loan approval as opposed to you approaching these banks directly.
 Our financial officers talk to these banks on your behalf to make your loan approval process faster, thus reducing the processing time to 15-18 days.

-Decisions regarding your abroad education loans need to be well-researched with respect to this parameter.
+Decisions regarding your abroad education loans need to be well-researched for this parameter.
 However, if you plan on approaching a public bank for your education loan needs, do not deflect from your plan just because of this one factor.
 Weigh your options well before turning to private lenders for the same.
 Get in touch with the WeMakeScholars team to get a detailed analysis of your profile which can, in turn, help you to decide on the appropriate lender.

 Parameter 6: Co-applicant profile for Education Loans